 G852364 1 Aqua/Water/Eau, Cyclopentasiloxane, Dimethicone, Isododecane, Glycerin, Peg-9 Polydimethylsiloxyethyl Dimethicone, Butylene Glycol, Dimethicone Crosspolymer, Nylon-12, Disteardimonium Hectorite, Cyclohexasiloxane, Peg-10 Dimethicone, Cetyl Peg/Ppg-10/1 Dimethicone, Phenoxyethanol, Sodium Chloride, Polyglyceryl-4 Isostearate, Caprylyl Glycol, Disodium Stearoyl Glutamate, Ethylhexylglycerin, Methylparaben, Lycium Barbarum Fruit Extract, Chlorphenesin, Ethylparaben, Aluminum Hydroxide, Peg-9, N-Hydroxysuccinimide, Palmitoyl Oligopeptide, Chrysin, Palmitoyl Tetr Apeptide-7. [+/- May Contain/Peut Contenir: Ci 77891/Titanium Dioxide, Ci 77491, Ci 77492, Ci 77499/Iron Oxides] F.I.L.
 D44980/4

-The active ingredients that make this a treatment concealer is the goji berry extract and haloxyl.
+The active ingredients that makes this a treatment concealer is the goji berry extract and haloxyl.
 Goji berry extract is a natural antioxidant and anti-aging ingredient.
 Haloxyl absorbs and eliminates colored blood pigments in the skin that are responsible for dark circles under the eyes.
 Maybelline claims that this concealer will not only cover the dark circles but treat the problem over time.
-I’ve only been using for about 2 weeks so I can’t really see the treatment results but so far it has been working quite nicely as a brightening concealer.
-As you can see in the 2 pictures (taken from the internet) below, it works wonderfully on lighter skin.
+To be absolutely honest I haven’t seen the treatment results as yet but I suspect that’s because I don’t use this concealer every single day.

 I think this concealer is better suited for Summer/humid weather.
 In Winter, my skin tends to get really dry, so I definitely won’t be reaching for this concealer then.
 I also wouldn’t recommend this to you if you have extremely dry under eyes, because even though it was a tad bit moisturizing to me (I have combination skin) that might not be the case for you.
 If you have combination skin and you’re looking for something super light that won’t crease, I would highly recommend you give this concealer a go!
 If you’re looking for something to brighten the eye area I would suggest the Neutralizer shade (for medium skin) and the Brightener shade (for fair skin).